ReMinecraftPE/mcpe/README.md

 # ReMinecraftPE

 This project aims to create a custom Minecraft experience based on Minecraft: Pocket Edition as of 2011.
 It's based on the mcpe01_canada.apk build of the game.

-Its goals are similar to [Minecraft Pi](https://minecraft.net/edition/pi) and [ClassiCube](https://github.com/UnknownShadow200/ClassiCube).
+Its goals are:
+* To add Quality-of-Life features to Minecraft: Pocket Edition, such as a brighter color gamut, an in-game options menu, etc.

+* To add features that were in Minecraft Alpha and the early Betas in 2011. (before and during Minecraft PE's development - this excludes hunger, for example, as it was added in Beta 1.8)

+* To keep the source code layout similar to the original Minecraft PE (reconstructed from clues hidden within certain versions of the game, such as the 0.1.0 touch prototype/debug build)

-* Note: The original mcpe01_canada.apk does not work on newer Android devices.
+Note: The original mcpe01_canada.apk does not work on newer Android devices.
 A port of this likely will.

 ### Planned ports:
 * Raspberry Pi / Linux